 Kathryn L. Cottingham

-My research interests are very broad and include the dynamics of lake plankton communities, linkages between terrestrial and aquatic ecosystems, and the applications of ecological principles to public and environmental health.
+My research interests include the dynamics of lake plankton communities, linkages between terrestrial and aquatic ecosystems, and the applications of ecological principles to public and environmental health.
 Lab members typically work collaboratively on topics of mutual interest using observations, experiments, and models.
 Our work often has a strong statistical component.

 Selected Works and Activities

-Food borne exposure to arsenic during pregnancy and the first year of life
+Food borne exposure to arsenic during pregnancy and early childhood

 Landscape limnology in Greenland